tarik-kirlioglu/tarik-kirlioglu/README.md

 #### About me

 I am a bioinformatician who working on transcriptomic and genomic data.
-Overall, I really enjoy working with omics data.
+Overall, I really enjoy studying with omics data.
 Moreover, molecular biology, cancer biology, and machine learning all pique my curiosity.

 #### Skills